shinyfinder/chatot-smogon/README.md

 `/ping`

 The bot should respond with "Pong!".

+# Tunneling to production
+The bot supports tunneling into and making (read) queries against select production databases.
+To use this feature, you must be setup with SSH access to the production server.
+This is restricted to trusted developers, but if you believe you qualify, contact chaos.

+To use this feature, first SSH into the server within the terminal.
+This creates a live connection (which can be killed with ctrl + c).
+Then, in a new terminal, set the `SSH` flag to true within your `.env` and run Chatot.
+SQL queries against the `variablePool` connection will now query against the production database.
+If the `SSH` flag is set to false, `variablePool` queries will default to the local database.
+See `/src/helpers/createPool.ts`.

 # Further Reading
 Please refer to the Discord documentation for further information on [adding](https://discordjs.guide/creating-your-bot/creating-commands.html), [using](https://discordjs.guide/interactions/slash-commands.html), and [deleting](https://discordjs.guide/creating-your-bot/deleting-commands.html) slash commands.
 For more in-depth information, see the devloper documentation on [application commands](https://discord.com/developers/docs/interactions/application-commands).